Planet Comicon Kansas City: History

-The event began as Planet Comicon, a two-day event at the Overland Park Convention Center in 1999.
+The event began as Planet Comicon, a two-day event at the Overland Park International Trade Center in 1999.
 It was first organized by comics retailer Chris Jackson of Overland Park, KS, and Elite Comics owner William Binderup.
 Because it outgrew its original venue, it moved to its current event location at the Kansas City Convention Center in 2013, expanding to a three-day event in 2014.
 It added “Kansas City” to its signage and logo in 2017.

 In 2013 Planet Comicon hosted an episode of the Syfy Channel television series Heroes of Cosplay, thereafter making the convention a cosplay destination for professional and amateur cosplayers.

 Planet Comicon made national news in 2016 when guest Kevin Smith, a movie director and comic book writer, posted on social media about a flight delay, changing a flight to Southwest Airlines to not disappoint his fans.

 Planet Comicon celebrated its 20th anniversary event in 2019.
 The convention’s 2020 event was canceled because of the COVID-19 pandemic, but resumed in 2021, including an appearance by the original NASA Liberty Bell 7 space capsule.